 This compact FRS/GMRS two-way radio from Motorola is a great compact piece that is easy to use and reliable.
 It will come in handy on most of your skiing and backcountry trips thanks to its ergonomics and easy-to-use interface.

 You get 11 weather channels with 7 of them being NOAA to keep you connected with what is going on over the horizon.
 A VibraCall vibration alert ensures that you don’t miss any transmissions over the 22 channels on offer that you can fine-tune using 121 privacy codes to filter out unwanted conversations.

 The Motorola MR350R also gives you iVOX hands-free communication if you purchase the right audio accessories (mic and earpiece.)

 - iVOX hands-free communication

 - Up to 35 miles in ideal conditions

 - You will have to buy extra hardware to enjoy the iVOX hands-free experience

-A good set of walkie-talkies is a great way to stay in touch with other people while out skiing.
+A good set of walkie-talkies is a great way to stay in touch with other people while out skiing the slopes or on a long cross country skiing trip.
 They give you better, cost free-range than regular cellphones, and are always studier.